 |---|---|---|---|

-💬 UA remains a top choice for performance athletes — not lifestyle shoppers.
+💬 UA remains dominant for serious training — not casual wear.

-💬 If your priority is performance over comfort, UA still leads.
+💬 If your priority is performance over comfort, UA is still a top choice.

 Q1: Is Under Armour still a major competitor in 2025?